Blackjack's

 a fuck over Niagra whether or not he kept his job.

-villain.
+the other villain.
 He's the totally irredeemable one.
-Only problem is
+Only problem

-the fucking movie telegraphs that from the first time we see
+is the fucking movie telegraphs that from the first time we

-fucking beef about this turdfest: it has no morals.
-At the end
+my biggest fucking beef about this turdfest: it has no morals.

-of the movie, in a wildly ridiculous and tedious finale that
+At the end of the movie, in a wildly ridiculous and tedious

-includes a chase through a casino and a switcheroo where Spacey
+finale that includes a chase through a casino and a switcheroo

-gets burned for being an ass, we're supposed to be happy that
+where Spacey gets burned for being an ass, we're supposed to

-Sturgess got revenge and got his scholarship.
-But the little
+be happy that Sturgess got revenge and got his scholarship.

-and earns him a big-ass scholarship.
-He never shows remorse
+feel better.
+Oh, and earns him a big-ass scholarship.
+He never

-for getting someone beat up.
-He doesn't even beat him up himself.
+shows remorse for getting someone beat up.
+He doesn't even beat

-He just turns the guy over to a thug and thinks that is the
+him up himself.
+He just turns the guy over to a thug and thinks

-is bad and lazy.
-And if I wanted more of that I'd look in the
+21 is bad and lazy.
+And if I wanted more of that I'd

 Want